chaudhary-hadi27/AI-Spam-Classifier/Model_v1/README.md

 > 🧠 **Model Efficiency on Unseen Data:**
 > While the model performs with **~99% accuracy** on the training data, I believe it is around **80% efficient** when handling **unseen data**.
 This is because real-world email data often introduces variability that may not have been captured during training.
->
-> 🔜 **Upcoming Version:**
-> A new version of the model is in development and will be released soon with improved accuracy for better handling of unseen data.

 ---

 # 📁 Project Structure